mdt2/100-days-of-code/log.md

 1. [CSS Grids vs Flexbox article](https://aerolab.co/blog/flexbox-grids/?ref=webdesignernews.com)

+### Day 59: November 14, Tuesday

+**Today's Progress**: Back to portfolio coding.
+Added functionality to the button with JS and found a way to do a smooth scroll between sections.

+**Thoughts** The fact that you can't add an href to a button element is confusing.
+Also not happy with the smooth scroll, but my headache is so bad I just can't continue tonight.

+### Day 60: November 16, Thursday

+**Today's Progress**: Finished up adding media queries and debugging portfolio site.
+Set up hosting on AWS with S3 and added Google Analytics to the page.

+**Thoughts** Need to share on Twitter in a couple of days when the DNS is all set.

 **Project Ideas**
 1. Plugin for Twitter so that it doesn't exit out of your tweet until you hit the close icon HMPH
 2. Wishlist